 Hypothesis

-The whole brain functional connectivity of each subdivision of the precuneus will show dynamic changes over time and this temporal dynamics can be captured by several states.
-Different subdivisions will be different in the number, feature, and duration of states.
+The whole brain functional connectivity of each subdivision of the precuneus will change over time, alternating between a finite number of “micro-states”.
+We propose that each subdivisions will posses a distinct microstate profile (e.g., number of states, state features, state-shifting pattern, duration of states).

 B. Analysis procedures